aws.lightsail.ContainerServiceDeploymentVersion

 - service

-Name String The name for the container service.
+Name String Name of the container service.

 - public